 The IELTS test is one of several tests used as a measure of language proficiency for immigration, academic, and professional work purposes.
-Whether you are planning to take an IELTS exam on paper or the computer-delivered method, it is highly recommended that you consider an IELTS preparation course to achieve your best performance on test day.
+Whether you are planning to take an IELTS exam on paper or computer, we highly recommend an IELTS preparation course to achieve your best performance on test day.

-As an official IELTS test centre, Global Village has over 15 years of experience in supporting thousands of test takers in Alberta and British Columbia Canada to register for the test, check-in on test day and move seamlessly through the four modules of the IELTS exam on test day.
+Global Village has over 15 years of experience as an official IELTS Test Centre.
+We have enjoyed supporting thousands of test takers in Alberta and British Columbia Canada with test registration, test day check-in and the four modules of the IELTS exam on test day.

-In additional to the Testing Services departments, Global Village employs advisors and instructors who are considered test preparation experts, having helped teens, young adults and mature professionals improve their English and test taking skills for a variety of language proficiency exams including IELTS, CELPIP and Cambridge B2 and Cambridge C1.
+In addition to Test Day staff, Global Village employs advisors and instructors who are considered test preparation experts.
+Our experts have helped teens, young adults and mature professionals improve their English and test taking skills for IELTS, CELPIP and Cambridge B2 and Cambridge C1.

 To prepare this article, we asked IELTS expert, Melody, to provide some pointers on how students can get the most benefit out of their IELTS preparation classes.
 Here is what she shared.